Impact of the COVID-19 pandemic on ice hockey: 2021–22 season

 Due to the emergence of the Omicron variant, which led to more player unavailability and a large number of games to be postponed, the NHL postponed all games that had been scheduled for 22 and 23 December, and extended the usual break for Christmas and Boxing Day.
 That break was later extended again through 27 December, when the NHL announced that most teams would resume play on 28 December, and that the "taxi squad" rule from the previous season would be reinstated.
-The NHL has postponed a number of games or moved them to U.S. cities, specifically citing the implementations of capacity restrictions in multiple Canadian provinces.
+The NHL postponed a number of games or moved them to U.S. cities, specifically citing the implementations of capacity restrictions in multiple Canadian provinces.

 On 22 December, the NHL and NHLPA also announced that they would withdraw from participation in the 2022 Winter Olympics, citing COVID-19 concerns and the need to use the reserved break in the schedule to make up postponed games.
 Also in December 2021, the AHL announced that its all-star game and skills contest would not be held as scheduled.
 The Laval Rocket was to have hosted the event on 6 and 7 February 2022.

 On 19 January, the NHL announced new dates for 121 games, or about 9 percent of the season total.
 Of those, 98 games had been postponed and 23 others were relocated to different dates to avoid new conflicts.
 Also, 95 of the 121 games were to be played during the Winter Olympics at which NHL players were to have participated.

 On 2 February, it was disclosed that Alex Ovechkin had tested positive for COVID-19 and would miss the 2022 NHL All-Star Game, for which he had been selected as team captain for the Metropolitan Division team.